mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 # Ansible

 Are you looking for more automation to install SQL Server on your RHEL VM and also creating a SQL Database?
 Here you are!
 [Checkout these Ansible/Tower scripts by Michael Lessard](https://github.com/michaellessard/demoTower).

+You could also look at [Michael's MSSQL role on Ansible Galaxy](https://galaxy.ansible.com/michaellessard/mssql/).

 # Docker